ghb24/NECI_STABLE/pages_quick/neci_dev.md

 This should run just the new test.
 You will be told that the test has failed, and asked if you would like to set the new benchmark.
-If you believe that the test has run correctly then do so with ’y’.
+If you believe that the test has run correctly then do so with `y`.

-’-i’ tells testcode to ’insert’ the new benchmark ID at the start of the old list of benchmarks (located in ./userconfig).
+`-i` tells testcode to ’insert’ the new benchmark ID at the start of the old list of benchmarks (located in ./userconfig).
 When testcode is run later, it will use the benchmark files with these IDs to compare against.